mraak/AS-Spreadsheet/README.md

 AS-Spreadsheet
 ==============

 ActionScript based spreadsheet component and calculation logic.
+UI works for Flex based projects, though calculation logic can easily be applied to Actionscript only.